natocool2/Easynet-Pro-KB/project-plan.md

 8. Completion of all Legal Support documents (5 of 5)
 9. Completion of all Marketing and Communication documents (6 of 6)
 10. Completion of all Technological Development documents (16 of 16)
-11. Near completion of the Events and Networking section with four comprehensive documents completed (Event Planning, Conference Management, Networking Strategies, and Community Building)
+11. Completion of all Events and Networking documents (5 of 5)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 43 of 69 documents now completed (66.7%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
-The focus continues to be on completing the Events and Networking section with the Strategic Partnerships document as the next priority.
+With 44 of 69 documents now completed (69.6%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+The focus now shifts to the Marketplace and Market section as the next priority.

 ## Methodology Refinement

-Based on the experience with the completed sections and ongoing work in the Events and Networking section, the following methodology refinements will be applied to upcoming documents:
+Based on the experience with the completed sections, the following methodology refinements will be applied to upcoming documents:

 1. **Enhanced Case Study Selection**: Focus on diverse examples that demonstrate implementation across different organization sizes, sectors, and geographies to broaden applicability.